Cat and Dog Healthcare and Wellness Plans in Jenison, MI

 Pets Need Parasite Protection, Too

-Prevention is the backbone of pet wellness care; it makes it easier for your pet to stay healthy and enjoy a more carefree life.
+Prevention is the backbone of cat and dog healthcare and wellness care; it makes it easier for your pet to stay healthy and enjoy a more carefree life.
 An area of preventative medicine that is especially important is parasite prevention.
 Heartworm disease, intestinal parasites, fleas, and ticks are major pests despite their tiny size, capable of causing frustrating infestations and potentially life-threatening illness in our companions.
 Along with testing your pet for parasites, they need to take parasite preventatives year-round to protect against bites and infestations.

 Yearly Testing to Monitor Health and Screen for Disease